Palm Springs Modern Tours

 About Modernism and Palm Springs

-In the 1920s and 30s Palm Springs emerged as a resort destination drawing Hollywood elites and affluent vacationers from the east.
+In the 1920s and '30s Palm Springs emerged as a resort destination drawing Hollywood elites and affluent vacationers from the east.
 It became a playground for the rich and carefree – a reputation that enhanced its popularity and fueled its explosive growth through the 1940s, 50s and 60s.

 The buildings that resulted were new and original.
 They reflected and enhanced the stark beauty of their desert environments.
 They featured honest materials such as glass, wood, steel, stone and concrete that were both beautiful and essential.
-They assumed an integral role in the aesthetic space between sand, mountain and sky.
-And they expressed an understated sense of style that replaced ostentation with the inherent drama of quality design.
+They assumed an integral role in the aesthetic space between sand, mountain and sky, and they expressed an understated sense of style that replaced ostentation with the inherent drama of quality design.

 But by the late 1970s, Palm Springs' fortunes began to diminish as 'modern' styles fell out of fashion and newer Coachella Valley resorts drew away the crowds.
 Architectural treasures languished while new homes and developments sprang up in derivative historical styles.
 And many of the sleek, angular buildings that had come to be associated with Palm Springs' heyday fell into sad disrepair.